 My research focuses mainly on sociolinguistics and phonetics (sociophonetics), particularly the use of acoustic phonetics to explore language change.
-My research also overlaps heavily with other areas, particularly historical linguistics and language documentation.
-I am especially interested in how minority languages change over time in contexts of language maintenance and endangerment.
-I strive for my work to benefit the people whose languages I study, and hope to explore new research methodologies with this goal in mind.
+My research also overlaps heavily with other areas, particularly historical linguistics, language revitalization, and language documentation.
+I am especially interested in the dynamics of language maintenance and attrition in minority language communities.
+I strive for my work to benefit the people whose languages I study, and explore new research methodologies with this goal in mind.
+To that end, much of my work is about building connections between researchers, students, and communities.

 You can access PDFs of my papers and presentations on my ResearchGate profile.